Hamad55556/ESP32_Smart_AC_Controller/README.md

 Two sketches:

-**`src/ac_controller/`** — the main thing.
+**`ac_controller.ino`** — the main thing.
 Connects to Blynk, waits for button presses, fires the IR signal.

-**`src/capture/`** — used this to capture the raw signals from the remote.
+**`capture.ino`** — used this to capture the raw signals from the remote.
 Useful if you want to do the same for your own AC.

 ### Libraries